phipsonlab/phipson-lab-website/_members/ilariya-tarasova.md

   twitter: IlariyaT
 ---

-Ilariya is a postdoctoral researcher who joined the GreeneLab in 2023.
+Ilariya is a postdoctoral researcher who joined the Phipson lab in 2023.